Medication Search - Diamicron MR

 Seniors: Seniors may be more likely to experience side effects with this medication.

-What other drugs could interact with the Diamicron MR medication?
+What other drugs could interact with Diamicron MR?

 There may be an interaction between gliclazide MR and any of the following: